Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Meet NOTO

-NOTO's documentation feature accelerates notetaking and reports, allowing educators to reclaim lost time and reduce redundancy.
+The documentation feature is designed for in-the-moment brain-dumps.
 Quick voice recordings and rough notes are distilled into structured outputs for report cards, logs, or communication with caregivers.

 Research